 SECURITY KEY: The security key is a case-sensitive alphanumeric string that is used by WCONLINE and by the institution to construct the hashed security token.
 This key should be kept secure and be complex and not guessable.

-DATA MAP FIELD: By default, WCONLINE only receives a client's email address from the institution (along with the passed token that enables the client to be logged in).
+APPOINTMENT FORM: DATA MAP: Similar to the above, by default, WCONLINE only receives a client's email address from the institution (along with the passed token that enables the client to be logged in).
 If you would like (and if supported by your institution's IT department), you can pass a set of data from your institution to WCONLINE and have clients select from the passed options when making an appointment.
 For example, this could be used to allow clients to select from their current class schedule when making an appointment.

 Testing Single-Sign-On (SSO)